HritwikSinghal/My_guides/src/Manjaro_guides.md

     - google search for 'build own manjaro iso'

-- disable quiet boot so that when press 'del' key on boot it shows info
+- disable quiet boot so that when press 'del' key on boot it shows info (its shown by systemd)
 -  to display advanced option in grub, and also disable quiet boot.
 	- sudo nano /etc/default/grub
 	- Comment "GRUB_TIMEOUT_STYLE=hidden"